 Safe Recovery provides free support throughout the recovery process, from active use to sustained recovery, including during periods of relapse.
 The program seeks to reduce the incidence of drug-related harm, such as a fatal drug overdose.

-Safe Recovery’s syringe service program offers syringe exchange, free Narcan (an opioid overdose reversal medication) and overdose prevention training, fentanyl testing strips, HIV and Hepatitis C testing and linkage to care, case management, Hepatitis A/B vaccination and a legal clinic.
+Safe Recovery’s syringe service program offers syringe exchange, free Narcan (an opioid overdose reversal medication) and overdose prevention training, fentanyl and xylazine testing strips, HIV and Hepatitis C testing and linkage to care, case management, Hepatitis A/B vaccination and a legal clinic.
 Safe Recovery also offers on demand drug treatment for opioid use disorder.
 Our low barrier buprenorphine program provides same day access to life saving medication and wrap around support services such as counseling and case management.
 Clients may refer themselves and walk-ins are welcome.
 Many services are free and anonymous, including syringe exchange, hepatitis C testing, and overdose prevention.

 As part of its harm reduction approach to the treatment of opiate use, Howard Center’s Safe Recovery program distributes

-- Free fentanyl test strips
+- Free fentanyl and xylazine test strips

 - Free and anonymous Narcan overdose reversal kits